rust-br/rust-book-pt-br/second-edition/src/ch11-02-running-tests.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 1 filtered out
 ```

-By controlling which tests run, you can make sure your `cargo test` results
-will be fast.
-When you’re at a point where it makes sense to check the results
-of the `ignored` tests and you have time to wait for the results, you can run
-`cargo test -- --ignored` instead.

 Ao controlar quais testes são executados, você pode garantir que os resultados do
 `cargo test` sejam rápidos.
 Quando você está em um ponto em que faz sentido verificar